Man in suit holds credit card and types on laptop

 A credit card expiration date protects against fraud

-The credit card expiration date and other information printed on a credit card are used as a layer of protection against fraud.
-When making purchases online or over the phone, you’re asked to provide the card and other personal information, like the full name on the credit card account, the billing address, expiration date, and the CVV (card verification value) number on the back of the card.
-If an individual is attempting to use your credit card number for a fraudulent purchase, they may have more trouble doing so if they don’t have the physical card in hand and have access to the card’s other information.
+The credit card expiration date and other information on a credit card are just one layer of protection against fraud.
+When making purchases online or over the phone, you’re asked to provide the credit card number and other personal information, like the full name on the credit card account, the billing address, expiration date, and the CVV (card verification value) number on the back of the card.
+If an individual is attempting to use your account number for a fraudulent purchase, they may have more trouble doing so if they don’t have the physical card in hand and have access to the card’s other information.

 Did you know?